Dance in Sri Lanka: Dances today and then

 The classical dance forms are associated with performance of various rituals and ceremonies which are centuries old and are based on folk religion and folk beliefs going back to before the advent of Buddhism and its acceptance by the Sinhalese people in the 3rd century BC.
 These rituals and ceremonies reflect the values, beliefs and customs of an agricultural civilization.

 The pre-Buddhistic folk religion consisted of the belief in a variety of deities and demons who were supposed to be capable of awarding benefits and blessings, but also causing afflictions and diseases.
 Accordingly, they had to be either propitiated or exorcised with offerings and the performance of rituals and ceremonies.

 The repertoire of Kandyan dancing has its origins in the ritual known as the Kohomba Kankariya, which is performed to propitiate the deity known as Kohomba for the purpose of obtaining relief from personal afflictions or from communal calamities such as pestilence.
 Although this ritual is rarely performed at the present, the various dances associated with its performance could be seen in the Kandy Esala Perahera, and annual religion-cultural event which takes place in the city of Kandy in honour of the sacred tooth-relic of the Buddha housed in the Dalada Maligawa, the Temple of the Sacred Tooth.

 The repertoire of Ruhunu dancing has its origins in the rituals of the Devol Maduwa - used to propitiate the Deity/demon Devol - and in exorcistic rituals known as the Rata Yakuma and the Sanni Yakuma - associated with various demons who are supposed to cause a variety of afflictions and incurable illnesses.

 Saparagamu dancing is associated with the ritual known as the Gam Maduwa, which is performed to propitiate the goddess Pattini.
 The purpose is to obtain a good harvest or to ward off evil or to be rid of an infectious disease.

+Sri Lankas rich heritage and culture inspired such varied vibrant dance forms.
+Despite turbulent times in modern history, the nation has continued to preserve and develop its varied dance forms with a modern touch, performs extensively locally and across the globe.
+Traditional Sri Lankan Dance with a modern touch.
+Rupathnari is another contemporary fusion mix dance.